tobbelobb/linc/README.md

 to fully control how this project is built and managed.

 ## Licensing
-The cppcore Gsl library is MIT licensed, and can be found here: https://github.com/microsoft/GSL The Eigen library is MPL2.0 licensed and can be found here: https://gitlab.com/libeigen/eigen The Spdlog library is MIT licensed, and can be found here: https://github.com/gabime/spdlog
+- The cppcore Gsl library is MIT licensed, and can be found here: https://github.com/microsoft/GSL
+- The Eigen library is MPL2.0 licensed and can be found here: https://gitlab.com/libeigen/eigen
+- The Spdlog library is MIT licensed, and can be found here: https://github.com/gabime/spdlog
+- The mesh clip algorithm and the triangle intersection test algorithm were both heavily inspired and informed by these pdfs: [ClipMesh.pd](https://www.geometrictools.com/Documentation/ClipMesh.pdf) and [MethodOfSeparatingAxes.pdf](https://www.geometrictools.com/Documentation/MethodOfSeparatingAxes.pdf), published by David Eberly, Geometric Tools, Redmond WA 98052, under a [Creative commons attribution v4 license](http://creativecommons.org/licenses/by/4.0/).

+### Thanks
+Andreas Kahler for suggesting [Bounding volume hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy).